thomasmeessen/DecisionEnginneringProject/report.md

 The differentiation of each proposal is based on a the submitted strategic assessment made by each smaller entity inside the school.
 The articulation between different points of comparison is started by the required list of evaluation published by the management prior to the submission.
-Then because it is the first time the process happen a series of others aspects emerge from the submitted work.
+These however are not all off the criteria that have been applied as it was the first time that process was implemented.
-And later came some last characteristics identified while debating the ranking.
+Some others characteristics have been found to emerge from the following debates or from the submitted files.

 ## Criteria communicated prior to submission